-June in New Orleans means the arrival of Creole tomato dishes on local restaurant menus, in farmers markets and at roadside stands.
-Typically the crop arrives in early June, which is why the French Market Creole Tomato Festival is always held the second weekend of that month.
+Come June, Creole tomato dishes begin to appear on restaurant menus, at farmers markets, and at roadside stands.
+To commemorate the crop’s arrival, the French Market Creole Tomato Festival is held every summer in the French Quarter.

 The French Market Creole Tomato Festival honors Louisiana's produce, farmers, and our unique cuisine of which the Creole tomato is a star.
 The free festival is beloved by locals and visitors alike for its quaint and quirky traditions, such as life-sized tomatoes strolling the grounds handing out tomato-shaped fans, and the auctioning off of the first tomatoes of the season to local chefs.

 There are also tomato eating contests and a Bloody Mary Market with variations on the popular cocktail.
 There is music on several stages throughout the French Market, which sponsors the festival.
 Past performers have included Jon Cleary, the Honey Island Swamp Band, Tab Benoit, and more.
 There are cooking demonstrations, cookbooks for sale, and free recipes handed out.